AGlover5/AGlover5.github.io/index.md

 **Autonomy • Controls • Fluid Dynamics • Aerospace and Astronautical Engineering**

-I design physics-based autonomous systems for spacecraft and robotic platforms operating under uncertainty.
+I have a broad interest autonomous systems for spacecraft and robots operating under uncertainty as well as fluid dynamics research and design for aircraft and underwater marine platforms.

 ---